-Fabric allows for the implementation and deployment of custom endorsement and validation logic into the peer to be associated with chaincode handling.
-This logic can be compiled into the peer or built with the peer and deployed alongside it as a Go plugin.
+Fabric allows for the implementation and deployment of custom endorsement and validation logic into the peer to be associated with chaincode handling in a pluggable manner.
+This logic can be either compiled into the peer as built in selectable logic, or compiled and deployed alongside the peer as a Go plugin.